HandongHCI/HandongHCI.github.io/Courses/HFE_Essays.md

 #### Topic 4.
 [3-1.
 Cognitive Ergonomics I: Information Processing Model]
 Watch the [videos listed in **3-1.
 Cognitive Ergonomics I**](HFE03_1.md), then write an essay including the following subtopics.

 - **Subtopic 1.
 Summary**: Summarize what you've learned from the videos.
-Use "bullet points" for listing important keywords and short sentences.
+You can use "bullet points" to list important concepts in short sentences.
+Here are important questions of this topic.
 Don't exceed one page for a summary.
+	- Understanding the human brain and cognitive process
+	- What is IPM?
+	- Key concepts of IPM
+		- (1) sensation/perception
+		- (2) attention (divided attention & selective attention)
+		- (3) memory (short-term memory and long-term memory)
+	- Could people focus on many things at the same time? (about multi-taking)
+	- How does the IPM explain about limitations of our brain?
+	- How is the knowledge of IPM used in our daily life?
+	- What is the user-centered design in terms of the IPM?
+	- Why the cognitive health is the matter? (if cognitively unhealthy, what happened?)
+	- How to improve cognitive health?

-- **Subtopic 2**: Explain the process of something (for example, learning, taking an exam, decision making, playing basketball, find a restaurant, plan a trip, plan a birthday event, ...) using the IPM.
+- **Subtopic 2**: Explain the process of human behavior (for example, learning HF/E, taking an exam, decision making for dinner, playing basketball, find a restaurant, plan a trip, plan a birthday event, ...) using the IPM.
 What information is processed through sensory memory, short-term memory (= working memory), and long-term memory while doing the chosen task, and how?
-Draw an IPM chart to explaining the chosen task.
+Draw an IPM chart to explain the chosen task.
 (No perfect answer is required.
-Students will try to explain the IPM several times more during the course.)
+You will try to explain the IPM several times more in this course.)

-- **Subtopic 3**: Provide your own idea of a new product or service, which can increase information processing performance such as focusing/attention, better memorization, faster and more accurate calculation, reasonable comparison, and so forth.
+- **Subtopic 3**: Provide your own idea of a new product (e.g., device, smartphone app, service platform, ...), which can increase information processing performance such as focusing/attention, better memorization, faster and more accurate calculation, reasonable comparison, and so forth.
+Or a new product that can make you cognitively healthier.

 #### Topic 5.
 [3-2.
 Cognitive Ergonomics II: Human error, cognitive training, and fight or flight response]
 Watch the [videos listed in **3-2 Cognitive Ergonomics II**](HFE03_2.md), then write an essay including the following subtopics.

 - **Subtopic 1.
 Summary**: Summarize what you've learned from the videos.
-Use "bullet points" for listing important keywords and short sentences.
+You can use "bullet points" to list important concepts in short sentences.
+Here are important questions of this topic.
 Don't exceed one page for a summary.

 - **Subtopic 2**:
 From the knowledge about 'fight or flight response', you might get ideas on how our physiological status can be technically explained based on bio-signals.
 Human bio-signals are broadly used to recognize the physical, cognitive, and emotional status of people.
 For examples, (1) `#ECG`, `#EEG`, `#eye movement`, `#body temperature`, `#skin conductance`, ... can tell whether we are nervous/afraid or not.
 (2) ECG, body temperature, and eye movement data can tell if a driver is drowsy while driving or not.
 Or (3) a smartwatch (or any other wearable devices) can catch if a person seems in normal or abnormal status.<br><br>**Question**: What other cases do you know about the human bio-signals and its applicability for assisting people?